bipulneupane/EOandAIWorkshop/README.md

 #### Detailed Jupyter Notebooks for easy usage

 There are two Jupyter Notebooks inside `notebook` folder for easy usage of this GitHub.
-1. `Locate_downloader.ipynb` - Upload this notebook to your Google Drive and run the notebook to prepare clone this repo, setup correct folders, download the dataset and trained model checkpoints.
-Run this notebook only for the first time you setup the files in your Google Drive.
+1. `Locate_downloader.ipynb` - Upload this notebook to your Google Drive and run the notebook to clone this repo, set up correct folders, and download the dataset and the trained model checkpoints.
+Run this notebook only for the first time you set up the files in your Google Drive.
 2. `Train-SMpytorch.ipynb` - Find this notebook in your recently cloned GitHub folder inside your Google Drive.
 The notebook is easy to follow and contains all the required codes.